diogene5/aliemcards_cards/cards/benzodiazepine-and-barbiturate-comparison.md

 created: 2019/12/31
 updated: ''
 ---
-# Benzodiazepine and Barbiturate Comparison
+[image]

 ## Clinical Implications [2,10]
-* All benzodiazepines and barbiturates are metabolized by the liver.
+* All benzodiazepines and barbiturates are **metabolized by the liver**.
-  * Chlordiazepoxide, diazepam, midazolam, phenobarbital from the list above all undergo phase I metabolism (CYP450 system) and will have prolonged half-lives, and durations of effect with hepatic dysfunction.
+  * Chlordiazepoxide, diazepam, midazolam, phenobarbital undergo phase I metabolism (CYP450 system) therefore will have prolonged half-lives and durations of effect with hepatic dysfunction.

-  * Lorazepam is primarily metabolized via phase II metabolic pathways (glucuronidation) and will have less change in effect from hepatic disease.
+  * Lorazepam is primarily metabolized via phase II metabolic pathways (glucuronidation) therefore will have less change in effect from hepatic disease.

-* Benzodiazepines exert their primary action in the central nervous system and drug permeability across the blood brain barrier is enhanced by the lipophilicity of the molecule.
-A more lipophilic benzodiazepine will have a quicker onset of action once in systemic circulation.
+* Benzodiazepines exert their primary action in the central nervous system and drug permeability across the blood brain barrier is enhanced by the lipophilicity of the molecule. *A more lipophilic benzodiazepine will have a quicker onset of action once in systemic circulation. *
   * Diazepam has the fastest onset when administered IV directly into systemic circulation.
 Lorazepam has a slightly slower onset, and midazolam slower yet when administered IV.

 * Lipophilicity also affects the rate of absorption via other routes of administration.
 A more lipophilic benzodiazepine is more slowly absorbed following intramuscular administration affecting the onset of action.